ToddEJordan/autorenter-api-aspnetcore/README.md

 ## How To

 - Unless otherwise noted, all terminal commands must be issued from the solution's root directory.
+- See the [Azure Deployment Guide](https://github.com/fusionalliance/autorenter-api-aspnetcore/blob/development/azure-deployment.md) for information on deploying the project to Azure.

 ### Local Development